Vedbæk: 16th to 19th century

 The name Vedbæk is known from 1535 and is derived from with, Old Danish for 'forest', and bæk, meaning 'stream'.
 The original village consisted of small farms and fishermen's houses.
 Five families were occupied with fishing in 1787.

 In the 18th century, several country houses were built in the area by well-to-do citizens from Copenhagen.

 Denmark's first steam ship, the paddle steamer Caledonia, operated between Copenhagen and Helsingør, calling in Vedbæk on the way.
 It saved the summer visitors the dusty trip along the Coast Road (Strandvejen), leading to a significant increase in the influx of tourists.

 20th century urbanisation

 Vedbæk Station opened in 1897, leading to increased urbanization.

-The Danish national football team trained at Vedbæk Stadion (staying at the nearby Hotel Marina) for 25 years, before relocating to Helsingør in 2008.
+The Denmark national football team trained at Vedbæk Stadion (staying at the nearby Hotel Marina) for 25 years, before relocating to Helsingør in 2008.

 Between 1973 and 2006, the Danish Defence Command was located in Vedbæk.

 The town's harbour was constructed during 1917–19.